 Some basic questions you might want to ask include:

-- If this isn't a spider bite, what are possible causes for my symptoms or condition?
+- If this isn't a spider bite, what are possible causes for my symptoms?

 - Do I need any tests?

 - How long will my symptoms last?

 - What is the best course of action?

 Your doctor is likely to ask you a number of questions.
 Being ready to answer them might reserve time to go over any points you want to spend more time on.
 Your doctor might ask:

 - What were you doing in the hours before your symptoms started?

 - Does anything relieve your symptoms or make them worse?